Neighbourhood Associations

 Participants who completed the survey all agreed that walking with neighbours helped them to know more about their community and people in it, meet new people, feel more connected, and would attend a similar walk in the future.

 Neighbourhood Associations is planning an educational evening to learn more about how to start one or connect with others interested in community building.
-If you are living in Ross Glen, Riverside, or Kensington and want to join a Neighbourhood Association, email Shantel at shaott@medicinehat.ca(External link) to be connected to things starting in your area.
+If you are living in Ross Glen, Riverside, or Kensington and want to join a Neighbourhood Association, email Shantel at shaott@medicinehat.ca to be connected to things starting in your area.

 • Community Conversation